Football in Afghanistan: Early history

 According to the Afghanistan Football Federation, the first Afghan football club was Mahmoudiyeh F.C., which was founded in 1934.
 Their men's team traveled to India three years later and took part in 18 games of which 8 were won, 9 lost and 1 tied.
 Ariana Kabul F.C. was established in 1941 and became the second Afghan football club.
 This team sent a men's team to Tehran upon invitation from Iran, played 3 games in which 1 was won and 2 were lost.
 Nothing is known about the early history of women's football in the country.

 In 1948, the Afghanistan Football Federation joined FIFA and sent a men's national team to the UK to compete in the 1948 Summer Olympics.
 They lost their only match in a preliminary round 0–6 to Luxembourg national football team.
-From 1974 to 1979, an international football tournament named "Afghanistan Republic Day Festival Cup", was organized in the country, in which multiple foreign teams participated.
+From 1974 to 1979, an international football tournament named Afghanistan Republic Day Festival Cup, was organized in the country, in which multiple foreign teams participated.

-A Afghanistan women's national football team is only recognized by the Federation since 2007.
+Afghanistan women's national football team is only recognized by the Federation since 2007.

 Football governance

 Football in Afghanistan is governed by the Afghanistan Football Federation (AFF).
 The AFF was founded in 1922 and is a member of FIFA since 1948.
-In 1954, AFF became one of the founding members of the Asian Football Confederation and in 2015 of the Central Asian Football Confederation.
+In 1954, AFF became one of the founding members of the Asian Football Confederation and in 2015 of the Central Asian Football Association.

 Since the Fall of Kabul (2021), women's football is forbidden under the Taliban and AFF has subsequently discontinued all women's football programs.
 The Afghanistan women's national football team has taken refuge in Australia and keeps training and playing regularly, while a development squad is based in the UK.
-Both teams receive no financial or organisational support by AFF, AFC or FIFA and cannot compete in official tournaments, as they lack recognition by AFF.